Fennant Road Halt railway station: Services

 To try and cater for falling passenger numbers railmotors were introduced on 1 May 1905.
 These consisted of a carriage with a miniature locomotive at one end, partly contained within the body of the coach.
 Passenger services never ran south to Ruabon as indicated by the 1919-1924 map which shows a mineral line running south from Ponkey (Ponciau) Crossing Halt.

 The 1906 timetable shows the line working as the 'Wrexham and Ponkey Crossing' branch, served by rail motors on weekdays only and only accommodating a single class.
 Trains from Wrexham first stopped at Rhostyllen and then Legacy before running down to Fennant Road, Aberderfyn and Ponkey Crossing.
 An impressive fifteen trains a day ran in each direction, roughly one an hour with a short stop over at Ponkey Crossing before returning to Wrexham.
 The three halts were very close to each other, with two minutes allowed between Fennant Road and Aberderfyn and only a single minute between Aberderfyn and Ponkey Crossing.

-Infrastucture
+Infrastructure

 The halt was located on a single track section of track just north of Fennnant Road and its level crossing.
 Given the early morning and late evening train times lighting would have been provided at the halts.